Archive for the ‘Photography’ Category

 And I got tired of the wind, having to carry a comb everywhere, and just generally tired of managing dying hair.

 So, I shaved.
 Not all the way, just enough to feel like I was shaved.
+I cut myself a little and it made me think that I should get a Wahl beard trimmer for next time.
 I left a wee little bit of hair behind.
 I wasn’t totally serious about baldness yet—besides, it’s still cold here in Chicago.
 I need a little bit of warmth left.
+Shaving For Bald Men can be hard and that is what has kept me from shaving all my hair off.

 Telling lies for fun and profit: The Tooth Fairy